Netflix’s ‘Army of the Dead’ reminds us that we’re not yet post-pandemic

 All manner of guns go off throughout Army of the Dead, Zack Snyder’s turbo-charged sophomore zombie romp, streaming today on Netflix.
 The gun that may hit viewers the hardest, however, is the one that’s least lethal: a temperature gun.

 Zombies can famously only be killed through brain trauma, so most of the film’s guns are aimed at once-human heads.
 But unlike that rather rare-in-real-life circumstance, many viewers of this film will have actually had a temperature gun aimed at their heads at some point in the past 14 months.
 (Some of us quite frequently!)
-Seeing that unfortunately now-common occurrence depicted onscreen here, in the first major zombie movie of the COVID era (apart from South Korea’s Peninsula), will bring home the parallels of an undead plague and a garden-variety one in ways that older zombie movies simply can’t.
+Seeing that unfortunately now-common occurrence depicted onscreen here, in the first major zombie movie of the COVID-19 era (apart from South Korea’s Peninsula), will bring home the parallels of an undead plague and a garden-variety one in ways that older zombie movies simply can’t.

-Army of the Dead is the latest chapter in the “of the Dead” series established by zombie godhead George Romero, and updated by future DC franchise savior/saboteur Snyder with 2004 Dawn of the Dead remake.
-The plot concerns a zombie outbreak in Las Vegas, which is quashed early on in the film in a stylish and inventive, all-hell-breaks-loose sequence, at the expense of the city’s inhabitability.
+Army of the Dead is the latest chapter in the “of the Dead” series established by zombie godhead George Romero and updated by future DC franchise savior/saboteur Snyder with the 2004 Dawn of the Dead remake.
+The plot concerns a zombie outbreak in Las Vegas, which is quashed early on in the film in a stylish and inventive, all-hell-breaks-loose sequence, at the expense of the city’s habitability.
 From there we cut to an unspecified number of years later, when the United States is all set to hit the walled-off city with a low-yield tactical nuke.
 Before that can happen, though, Dave Bautista’s character is tasked with leading a ragtag team into the Z-zone for a classic Vegas heist.

 Call it Oceans (of Blood) Eleven.